 Find me, Jo of Jo’s Crafty Hook at the places listed below.

-In today’s post I am sharing with you a free crochet pattern of the Simplicity Set.
-In the Simplicity Set crochet pattern you will find patterns for a matching Hat, Scarf and Fingerless Gloves.
-Inside the Simplicity Set Crochet Pattern you will find multiple sizes, Teens, Small & Large Adults.
+In the Simplicity Set you will find crochet patterns for a matching Hat, Scarf and Fingerless Gloves.
+Also inside the Simplicity Set Crochet Pattern you will find sizes for Teens, Small & Large Adults.

 Subscribe